Journal of a Contract Killer

 Journal of a Contract Killer is a 2008 film directed by Tony Maylam.

 Plot

 Stephanie Komack was a big-class hooker and assassin for the Italian Mob.
 She now was working in London as a waitress, and a single mother to her seven-year-old daughter, the Mob tracks Stephanie down and persuade her to do one final job.
 That when the hit goes wrong and Stephanie soon realises the reality of her failure.
 They snatch her daughter as punishment, but didn't figure on Stephanie's capacity for revenge.
-Inspired by true events.